 Type of assistance Sector Detailed activities (as of November 2017 database) Fruits and Vegetables Subcontract for Global GAP and Organic standards, Subcontract for Agrolink for Global GAP ang Organic standards, Training of Cheese producers by Majda Tumpej in Zlatna Kap Tešanj MAP and Honey TA provided by the consultant on immortelle production, 2.
-Marketing seminar (Banja Luka), Marketing seminar (Sarajevo), Support for marketing (AlmaDerm), Subcontract for Agrolink for Global GAP ang Organic standards, Improving competitiveness in the poultry sector, Fulfilling preconditions for market access - Sarajevo, Training of Cheese producers by Majda Tumpej in Žepče Technical training CONTINUED Poultry Implementation of BiH National Program for Salmonella Control, Information about work company, Mock inspection - Evaluation of poultry meat by Darius Remeika, TA for the FBO in poultry sector, Training and education of inspectors in preparation for the upcoming HFAA (ex FVO) audit to allow BiH export of poultry meat, poultry meat products to the EU, Training and education of poultry farmers and veterinary inspectors and veterinarians in preparation for upcoming HFAA (ex FVO) audit to approve BIH export of poultry meat, poultry meat products and table eggs to the EU market, Training for poultry organizations that deal with food - categorization of facilities - Bijeljina, Improving competitiveness in the poultry sector, Training for poultry organizations that deal with food - categorization of facilities - Bihać, Training for poultry organizations that deal with food - categorization of facilities - Sarajevo, Categorization in poultry sector Phase V final activity, Training for poultry organizations that deal with food - categorization of facilities - Mostar, Categorization of facilities in poultry sector - Banja Luka, Training for poultry organizations that deal with food - categorization of facilities - Mostar,
+Marketing seminar (Banja Luka), Marketing seminar (Sarajevo), Support for marketing (AlmaDerm), Subcontract for Agrolink for Global GAP ang Organic standards, Improving competitiveness in the poultry sector, Fulfilling preconditions for market access - Sarajevo, Training of Cheese producers by Majda Tumpej in Žepče Technical training CONTINUED Poultry 1.
+Implementation of BiH National Program for Salmonella Control, 2.
+Information about work company, 3.
+Mock inspection - Evaluation of poultry meat by Darius Remeika, 4.
+TA for the FBO in poultry sector, 5.
+Training and education of inspectors in preparation for the upcoming HFAA (ex FVO) audit to allow BiH export of poultry meat, poultry meat products to the EU, 6.
+Training and education of poultry farmers and veterinary inspectors and veterinarians in preparation for upcoming HFAA (ex FVO) audit to approve BIH export of poultry meat, poultry meat products and table eggs to the EU market, 7.
+Training for poultry organizations that deal with food - categorization of facilities - Bijeljina, 8.
+Improving competitiveness in the poultry sector, 9.
+TA in the Poultry sector, 10.
+Training for poultry organizations that deal with food - categorization of facilities - Bihać, 11.
+Training for poultry organizations that deal with food - categorization of facilities - Sarajevo, 12.
+Categorization in poultry sector Phase V final activity, 13.
+Training for poultry organizations that deal with food - categorization of facilities - Mostar, 14.
+Categorisation of facilities in poultry sector - Banja Luka, 15.
+Training for poultry organizations that deal with food - categorization of facilities - Laktaši

-Type of assistance Sector Detailed activities (as of November 2017 database) Business training Dairy F&V catalogue of exporters, Promotion with ViaMedia (Pađeni), CERD - Code of Conduct training in Zenica Fruits and Vegetables F&V catalogue of exporters, Trade mission to Sweden, B2B with German buyer for Fruits and Vegetables, Explore potentials for value chain financing, CERD - Code of Conduct training in Zenica, Catalogue of MAP exporters, AgMentor Business Clinic - Rogatica, Promotion with ViaMedia (Uvac), Visit with VIA media to Uvac Rudo Business training CONTINUED MAP and Honey Catalogue of MAP exporters, Promotion with ViaMedia (Elmar & Anđelić), Support for marketing (Faveda), F&V catalogue of exporters, AgMentor Business Clinic - Rogatica Promotion with ViaMedia (Agreks), Poultry Dairy Inproving competitiveness in the poultry sector Round table for dairy sector in Teslic, Panel discussion about production and consumption of milk, Round Table - Milk production in Tuzla Canton, Strategic Plan Public Consultations Round table Fruits and Vegetables Strategic Plan Public Consultations, Innovation/Startups & Matchmaking (Katana) Event MAP and Honey Private Public Dialogue roundtables for MAP and honey, Innovation/Startups & Matchmaking (Katana) Event, Public-Private Dialog Forum Poultry Round table for poultry sector in Teslic, Public-Private Dialog Forum
+Type of assistance Sector Detailed activities (as of November 2017 database) B usiness training Dairy F&V catalogue of exporters, Promotion with ViaMedia (Pađeni), CERD - Code of Conduct training in Zenica Fruits and Vegetables F&V catalogue of exporters, Trade mission to Sweden, B2B with German buyer for Fruits and Vegetables, Explore potentials for value chain financing, CERD - Code of Conduct training in Zenica, Catalogue of MAP exporters, AgMentor Business Clinic - Rogatica, Promotion with ViaMedia (Uvac), Visit with VIA media to Uvac Rudo Business training MAP and Honey CONTINUED Catalogue of MAP exporters, Promotion with ViaMedia (Elmar & Anđelić), Support for marketing (Faveda), F&V catalogue of exporters, AgMentor Business Clinic - Rogatica Promotion with ViaMedia (Agreks), Poultry Dairy Fruits and 2.
+Improving competitiveness in the poultry sector 1.
+Round table for dairy sector in Teslic, 2.
+Panel discussion about production and consumption of milk, 3.
+Round Table - Milk production in Tuzla Canton, 4.
+Strategic Plan Public Consultations Round table Vegetables Strategic Plan Public Consultations, Innovation/Startups & Matchmaking (Katana) Event MAP and Honey Private Public Dialogue roundtables for MAP and honey, Innovation/Startups & Matchmaking (Katana) Event, Public-Private Dialog Forum Poultry Round table for poultry sector in Teslic, Public-Private Dialog Forum